stephane-rivaud/gromo/docs/source/tech_notes.rst

 This is the documentation of the growing method described in [TMLR24]_.

 We propose to build growing networks using `GroMo` inherited from `torch.nn.Module`.
-We have two type of modules, the standard `GrowingModule` and the `AdditionGrowingModule`.
-The first one is a connections that contains the parameters of the network.
+We have two types of modules, the standard `GrowingModule` and the `AdditionGrowingModule`.
+The first one is a connection that contains the parameters of the network.
 The second one aims to connect multiple `GrowingModule` together.

 =====================
 Attributes